daattali/beautiful-jekyll/resources_pages/quiz.md

 ## Timing

 When we set up a quiz on Canvas, we specify a start time, end time, and duration.
-For example, if a quiz is at 9:00am, we might set the start time to 9:00am, the end time to 9:35, and the duration to 30 min.
-That means you have 30 min to complete the quiz within the 35-minute window from 9:00 to 9:35.
+For example, if a quiz is at 9:00am, we might set the start time to 9:00am, the end time to ~~9:35~~ 9:45, and the duration to ~~30 min~~ 40 min.
+That means you have ~~30 min~~ 40 min to complete the quiz within the ~~35-minute~~ 45-minute window from 9:00 to ~~9:35~~ 9:45.
 Individual instructors may vary this slightly but the window will generally be at least 2 minutes longer than the quiz duration itself.
 In general, we recommend you start the quiz within 2 minutes of the quiz period starting, so that you have the full length of time to write your quiz.

 _2020-2021 changes:_ Quizzes will generally be 40 minutes within a 45-minute window.